c0pperdragon/Amiga-Digital-Video/README.md

 * Mini-HDMI adapter or adapter cable (may already come in a set with the Pi)
 * Some HDMI extension to reach the outside of the computer case

-An optional push button can be added to allow forcing of specific output resolution and other tweaks.
+An optional push button can be added to allow forcing of specific output resolutions and other tweaks.
 As the device auto-detects the monitor resolution and produces the best possible picture anyway, this is normally not needed.